sinavir/carotte.nix/README.md

 # Difference with the original

-You must specify the following import for ` lib_carotte` instead of the one provided in `carotte.py` README:
+You must specify the following import for ` lib_carotte` instead of the one provided in `carotte.py` tutorial:

 ```
 from carottepy.lib_carotte import *